 As part of your enrollment at Antioch College, the Cooperative Education program (Co-op) faculty and staff will periodically ask you to work within a variety of digital platforms to complete your assignments and requirements.
 As part of our strategy to position students for opportunities in a changing economic landscape, the Co-op Program is committed to engaging students in high-impact educational practices in accordance with the values promoted by the Association of American Colleges & Universities’ Liberal Education and America’s Promise (LEAP) initiative.

-While the Work Portfolio assignments and other co-op requirements are mandatory, sharing these materials with a public audience through the blog is not required.
-To opt out of the creation of a public portfolio on our Co-op Student Learning Portal, please return this signed statement to the Cooperative Education office and we will remove your writings and author profile.
+While the Co-op Field Experience assignments are required for completion of the course, sharing these materials with a public audience through the Antioch Engaged site is NOT required.
+To opt out of the creation of a public author page on Antioch Engaged, please return this signed statement to the Cooperative Education office and we will remove your writings and author profile.
 Your decision to opt-out will remain in effect until written notification to opt-in is received.

-If the student proposes to be self-employed, involved in research, or engaged in some form of artistic work of their own design, they must identify someone with legitimacy in the proposed field of interest who has agreed to serve as a mentor and provide guidance in planning their co-op.
+If the student proposes to be self-determined, involved in research, or engaged in some form of artistic work of their own design, they must identify someone with legitimacy in the proposed field of interest who has agreed to serve as a mentor and provide guidance in planning their co-op.
 They are required to provide the name, contact information, and signature of the individual in order to verify the mentorship relationship.

 Proposals will be judged on the following criteria:

 Antioch College’s vision is to be a place where “new and better ways of living are discovered as a result of meaningful engagement with the world through intentional linkages between classroom and experiential education”.
-With discovery thus situated at the heart of our academic enterprise, it follows that student research is one of the core elements animating the integration of cooperative education and classroom learning.
+With discovery situated at the heart of our academic enterprise, it follows that student research is one of the core elements animating the integration of cooperative education and classroom learning.

 Purpose